Company InformationCorporate Governance

 - The Legal Department shall provide compliance training to all officers and employees of the Company and subsidiaries in accordance with the Basic Compliance Regulations.

-- The Compliance Committee shall deliberate on important matters related to compliance in the Company and subsidiaries and shall report to the Risk Management Committee and the Board of Directors as necessary.
+- The Compliance Committee shall deliberate on important matters related to compliance in the Company and its subsidiaries, and shall, upon the judgment of the Committee head, report to the Board of Directors and the Audit and Supervisory Board, as well as to the chief administrator of compliance (the Company President).

 - The Legal Department shall target all officers and employees of the Company and subsidiaries, familiarize them with the compliance consultation and reporting contact (Help Line), and promote its use.